History of the Ming dynasty: Rebellion, invasion, and collapse

 Seizing opportunity, the Manchus crossed the Great Wall after the Ming border general Wu Sangui (1612–1678) opened the gates at Shanhai Pass.
 This occurred shortly after he learned about the fate of the capital and an army of Li Zicheng marching towards him; weighing his options of alliance, he decided to side with the Manchus.
 The Manchu army under the Manchu Prince Dorgon (1612–1650) and Wu Sangui approached Beijing after the army sent by Li was destroyed at Shanhaiguan; the Prince of Shun's army fled the capital on the fourth of June.
 On 6 June the Manchus and Wu entered the capital and proclaimed the young Shunzhi Emperor ruler of China.
 After being forced out of Xi'an by the Manchus, chased along the Han River to Wuchang, and finally along the northern border of Jiangxi province, Li Zicheng died there in the summer of 1645, thus ending the Shun dynasty.
 One report says his death was a suicide; another states that he was beaten to death by peasants after he was caught stealing their food.
 Zhang Xianzhong was killed in January 1647 when one of his own officers, Liu Jinzhong defected to the Qing and pointed Zhang out to a Manchu archer after he fled Chengdu and employed a scorched earth policy.

 Despite the loss of Beijing and the death of the emperor, Ming power was by no means totally destroyed.
 Nanjing, Fujian, Guangdong, Shanxi, and Yunnan were all strongholds of Ming resistance.
 However, there were several pretenders for the Ming throne, and their forces were divided.
 These scattered Ming remnants in southern China after 1644 were collectively designated by 19th-century historians as the Southern Ming.
 Each bastion of resistance was individually defeated by the Qing until 1662, when the last Southern Ming emperor, Zhu Youlang, the Yongli Emperor, was captured and executed.

 17th-century Dutch drawing of Zheng Chenggong's soldiers with plate armour.

 One of the commanders of the Southern Ming, Zheng Chenggong, recognized the futility of battling the Qing on the mainland.
 In 1661, he made the decision to expel the Dutch from Taiwan and use the island as a base to fight against the invaders.
 By 1662, Zheng's army had taken control of the island.
-Although Taiwan was technically considered part of the Ming dynasty, Zheng refused to acknowledge any successor after the execution of the last Ming emperor, Yongli.
+Although Taiwan was technically considered part of the Ming dynasty, Zheng refused to acknowledge any successor after the execution of the Yongli Emperor.
 This resulted in a unique situation where there was a monarchy without a monarch, with Zheng holding true power as the commander of the army and effectively establishing a new dynasty.
 The Zhengs ruled over Taiwan and continued to fight against the Qing under the Ming dynasty's flags until 1683, when the Qing ultimately conquered the island.